Table of contents

-The Role of Data in Corporate Financial Planning (FP&A)
+- The Role of Data in Business Financial Planning: An Overview

 In recent years, corporate America has indeed seen its share of highs and lows, revealing the importance of using financial planning data to adapt to changing circumstances.